 January 31, 2023

 FULL SEASON SUBSCRIPTION FOR $75: Three tickets PLUS a bonus ticket for a total of four tickets.
 Tickets can be used at ANY concert, in ANY combination, for maximum flexibility and enjoyment.
-Can be purchased online starting August 15 and/or at the door approximately one hour before each concert.
+Can be purchased online and/or at the door approximately one hour before each concert.

-INDIVIDUAL TICKETS: Individual tickets are $25 each and can be purchased online starting on August 15 and/or at the door approximately one hour before each concert.
+INDIVIDUAL TICKETS: Individual tickets are $25 each and can be purchased online and/or at the door approximately one hour before each concert.
 Students are FREE at all concerts, with proper ID.

 Cuban-American soprano Elena Villalón is currently a third-year studio artist with Houston Grand Opera.
 A Grand Finals winner of the 2019 Metropolitan Opera National Council Auditions, Villalón most recently took home several prizes in the Hans Gabor Belvedere Competition including Second Prize, Audience Prize, CS Prize and the Wil Keune Prize.
 Her 2021-2022 season features a number of debuts encompassing a variety of both operatic and concert repertoire.
 Notable opera engagements include house and role debuts at The Dallas Opera as Tina in Flight and at Austin Opera as Susanna in Le nozze di Figaro.
 Recent collaborations with Houston Grand Opera include the opening of Roméo et Juliette in the title role of Juliette; as La Mujer in the world premiere of Javier Martinez’s El Milagro del Recuerdo (with former TMC Artist Series’ Rafael Moras); creating the role of Amy in the world premiere of Joel Thompson’s The Snowy Day; and as Page in Rigoletto.
 An avid recitalist, Villalón will be the Vocal Arts DC Emerging Artist, performing at the Kennedy Center.
 In concert, Villalón appears as the soprano soloist in Poulenc’s Gloria with the Grand Rapids Symphony and in Handel’s Ode for St. Cecilia’s Day with Boston Baroque.